revbayes/revbayes.github.io/tutorials/fbd_simple/index.md

 {{  mcmc_script | snippet:"block#","14-15" }}

+Note that we specified a higher move `weight` for each of the proposals operating on `fbd_tree` than we did for the previous stochastic nodes.
+This means that our move schedule will propose fifteen times as many new topologies via the `mvFNPR` move as it will new values of `speciation_rate` using `mvScale`.
+By increasing the number of times new values are proposed for a parameter, we are increasing the sampling intensity for that parameter.
+Typically, we do this for parameters that we are particularly interested in or for parameters that tend to induce long mixing times.
+A node like $\mathcal{T}$ in our graphical model ({% ref fig_full_model_gm %}) represents a complex set of variables: the tree topology and all divergence times.
+Moreover, the likelihoods of our fossil occurrence data and the morphological character data are both conditionally dependent on the time tree.
+Such complex variables require more extensive sampling than other nodes.

 {% subsubsection Sampling Fossil Occurrence Times | FBD-TipSampling %}

 Next, we need to account for uncertainty in the age estimates of our fossils using the observed minimum and maximum stratigraphic ages.
 Remember, we can represent the fossil likelihood using any uniform distribution that is non-zero when the likelihood is equal to one (see {% ref Intro-TipSampling %}).
 For example, if $t_i$ is the inferred fossil age and $(a_i,b_i)$ is the observed stratigraphic interval, we know the likelihood is equal to one when $a_i < t_i < b_i$, or equivalently $t_i - b_i < 0 < t_i - a_i$.
 So we can represent this likelihood using a uniform random variable,  uniformly distributed in $(t_i - b_i, t_i - a_i)$ and clamped at zero.

 To do this, we will get all the fossils from the tree and use a `for` loop to iterate over them.
-For each fossil observation, we will create a uniform random variable representing the likelihood, based on the minimum and maximum ages specified in the file [`bears_taxa.tsv`].
+For each fossil observation, we will create a uniform random variable representing the likelihood, based on the minimum and maximum ages specified in the file `bears_taxa.tsv`.

 {{  mcmc_script | snippet:"block#","16-18" }}